CypherPoet/SwiftUITypographyUtils/Sources/SwiftUITypographyUtils/SwiftUITypographyUtils.docc/Extensions/CustomFont/CustomFont.md

 # ``SwiftUITypographyUtils/CustomFont``

-A structured apporach to styling and dynamically scaling custom fonts.
+A structured approach to styling and dynamically scaling custom fonts.

 ## Overview